CASH DASH · 2025

 Results

-35% of all purchases at launch were at the two highest price tiers — the two highest price points — from day one.
-We treat this as directional validation: no benchmark to compare against, but the direction confirmed the design was working.
+35% of all purchases at launch were at the two highest price points — from day one.
+No benchmark to compare against, but the direction confirmed the design was working.

 Visible trajectory over live state.